Extinction Cycle

 Operational context

 Plum Island is secure compared with Atlanta, but security is not the same thing as knowledge.
-The scientists need to know whether the infected can be stopped, reversed, killed, or studied long enough to expose the mechanism.
 The field teams therefore become extensions of the lab.

 For Reed, the mission carries the moral aftershock of Building 8.
 He has already watched infected people stop being reachable in any ordinary way.
 Bringing one back alive means treating a victim as both patient and threat.